composablesys/collabs/docs/src/guide/collaborative_data_structures.md

-# Collaborative Data Structures
+# Built-in Collabs

-This page gives an overview of the library's built-in collaborative data structures (`Collab`s, for short).
-More detailed info about each data structure can be found in the [API docs](./typedoc).
+This page gives an overview of the library's built-in `Collab`s.
+More detailed info about each data structure can be found in the [API docs](../api/collabs/index).

 ## Quick Reference